-Your Supervisor will advise you of your first day in the lab, which should correspond with the University Term Dates (https://www.cam.ac.uk/about-the-university/term-dates-and-calendars).
-Your Supervisor is responsible for ensuring you have the correct building induction on your first day.
+Your Supervisor will advise you of your first day in the lab, which should correspond with the University Term Dates (www.cam.ac.uk/about-the-university/term-dates-and-calendars).
+Your Supervisor is responsible for ensuring you have the correct building inductions.

-The JCBC induction event for Michaelmas Term 2020 starters is on Monday 5th October.
+The JCBC induction event for Michaelmas Term 2021 new starters is on Monday 6th October.
 All staff and students in the Jeffrey Cheah Biomedical Centre are required to attend a building induction, before their University ID card is programmed for building access.